SeekerWing/aws-sqs-consumer/README.md

 ## FAQ

 #### Q: I don't speak Kotlin, can I still use this library?
-A: Kotlin is a JVM based language, the beauty of Kotlin is its interoperability with Java.
+A: Kotlin is a JVM based language; the beauty of Kotlin is its interoperability with Java.
 You can read more about it at [Calling Kotlin from Java](https://kotlinlang.org/docs/reference/java-to-kotlin-interop.html) and [Calling Java code from Kotlin](https://kotlinlang.org/docs/reference/java-interop.html).

 #### Q: How do I handle errors encountered while processing a message?
 A: The library recommends that you bubble up your exceptions and let the [SQS (re-drive + DLQ)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) concept take care of it.
-Let us deep dive to get a better understanding of what we're proposing here.
+Let us do a deep dive here to get a better understanding of what we're proposing.
-In the normal course of events after the [MessageProcessor](https://github.com/SeekerWing/aws-sqs-consumer/blob/master/src/main/kotlin/org/seekerwing/aws/sqsconsumer/MessageProcessor.kt) returns control to the library (without an exception) the library deletes the message from the queue thus marking successful completion of the message processing.
-However, when the [MessageProcessor](https://github.com/SeekerWing/aws-sqs-consumer/blob/master/src/main/kotlin/org/seekerwing/aws/sqsconsumer/MessageProcessor.kt) throws an exception the library does not delete the message from then queue.
-Eventually the visibility timeout of the message expires.
+In the normal course of events, after the [MessageProcessor](https://github.com/SeekerWing/aws-sqs-consumer/blob/master/src/main/kotlin/org/seekerwing/aws/sqsconsumer/MessageProcessor.kt) returns control to the library (without an exception), the library deletes the message from the queue - thus marking successful completion of the message processing.
+However, when the [MessageProcessor](https://github.com/SeekerWing/aws-sqs-consumer/blob/master/src/main/kotlin/org/seekerwing/aws/sqsconsumer/MessageProcessor.kt) throws an exception, the library does not delete the message from the queue.
+Eventually, the visibility timeout of the message expires.
 When the visibility timeout of a message expires before it has been deleted explicitly by a consumer, SQS assumes that the consumer has failed to process the message and makes it available to be consumed again.
-SQS keeps doing so until the maximum re-drive count is reached and then pushes the message to the DLQ.
-We strongly recommend against writing explicit code to move messages to DLQ since it adds a point of failure and complicates the code to be maintained in the user's codebase.
+SQS keeps on doing so until the maximum re-drive count is reached after which SQS pushes the message to the DLQ.
+We strongly recommend against writing explicit code to move messages to DLQ because it adds a point of failure and complicates the code maintenance in the user's codebase.

 #### Q: I hear on [AWS Lambda](https://aws.amazon.com/lambda/) I only need to implement my business logic?
 A: Yes, you are right.
-[AWS Lambda](https://aws.amazon.com/lambda/) does the heavy lifting of polling for messages and handling errors and re-driving messages so that you the user doesn't have to deal with it.
+[AWS Lambda](https://aws.amazon.com/lambda/) does the heavy lifting of polling for messages and handling errors and re-driving messages so that the developer doesn't have to deal with it.
 You can read more about it at [AWS Lambda Event Source Mapping](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html) and [Asynchronous Invocation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html) and [Error Handling and Automatic Retries in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/invocation-retries.html).

 #### Q: Why do I need this library if [AWS Lambda](https://aws.amazon.com/lambda/) solves for the message processing boilerplate?
-A: [AWS Lambda](https://aws.amazon.com/lambda/) is great for most workloads and will evolve to support even more use cases.
+A: [AWS Lambda](https://aws.amazon.com/lambda/) is great for most workloads and is evolving gradually to support more use cases.
+However, it is fairly common for developers to use other compute platforms for not standard workloads.
-However, it is fairly common for developers to pick other compute platforms due to use case specific needs.
 These are (but not limited to) [EC2](https://aws.amazon.com/ec2/), [EKS](https://aws.amazon.com/eks/), [ECS](https://aws.amazon.com/ecs/) and [Fargate](https://aws.amazon.com/fargate/).
-When operating on compute platforms where an external actor is not polling and providing messages to your compute layer it falls on the developer to code for SQS polling, deletion and error handling around messages.
-This library attempts to alleviate that complexity from the developer, allowing them to focus on the business logic of processing the message.
+When using compute platforms where an external actor is not polling and providing messages to your compute layer, it is the developer's responsibility to code for SQS polling, deletion and error handling around messages.
+This library attempts to alleviate that complexity from the developer, allowing the developer to focus on the business logic of processing/consuming the message.